 Budgies are intelligent creatures, but they often receive an unhealthy lack of mental stimulation in captivity.
 So, find new ways to engage it.
 Provide toys it can play with and change them every few days.

 Show concern if your budgie is usually happy but suddenly begins to run around in circles in your presence.
-This may also happen in the presence of another family member or pet, which can mean that your budgie is scared.
+This may also happen in the presence of another family member or pet, which can mean your budgie is scared.

 Fear leads to stress, and the budgie may try to express this overwhelming feeling by running in circles.
 It may also cry out, shriek at you, bite when you get near, or puff up its feathers.